-Scott Pruitt – administrator of the Environmental Protection Agency – and the Trump administration are championing 30 percent cuts that would cut EPA's budget to its lowest level since the 1970s.
+Scott Pruitt – head of the Environmental Protection Agency – and the Trump administration are championing more than 20 percent in cuts that would reduce EPA's budget to its lowest level since the 1970s.

 At the same time, he's bringing industry insiders and lobbyists into EPA leadership positions to oversee the polluting industries they came from.

 "Pruitt's playbook" examines these plays, offering evidence of an agenda that threatens public health.

 EPA would face among the largest cuts of any federal agency.
 Among the targets are programs that involve:

 - Cleanup of runoff pollution that goes into drinking water.

 - Fixes to underground tanks that leak toxins into the soil and water.